The Theatres of Winnipeg

 Audiences paid from $1 to $5 for afternoon shows and from $1.50 to $7.50

-for evening performances and they enthusiastically welcomed the twice-daily
+and they enthusiastically welcomed the twice-daily

 shows.